cap-js-community/odata-v2-adapter/README.md

 CDS supports modelling features that are not compatible with OData V2 standard:

 - **Singletons:** Usage of annotation `@odata.singleton` is not supported in combination with OData V2
-- **Structured Types:** Usage of `cds.odata.format: 'structured'` is not supported in combination with OData V2
+- **Structured Types:** Usage of `cds.odata.structs: true` is not supported in combination with OData V2
 - **Arrayed Types:** Usages of `array of` or `many` in entity element definitions lead to CDS compilation error: `Element must not be an "array of" for OData V2`
 - **Managed Compositions:** The usage of managed composition (currently) produces Format Exception in Fiori Elements V2 for Date/Time data types